Updated March 13, 2023

-Perl is free and open source software, licensed under its Artistic License, or the GNU General Public License (GPL).
+Perl is free and open-source software, licensed under its Artistic License, or the GNU General Public License (GPL).
 It offers a number of libraries to work with.
-It supports more than 25, 000 open source modules on CPAN(Comprehensive Perl Archive Network) which provide many powerful extensions to its standard library.
-For example, XML processing, GUI(Graphical User Interface) and DI(Database Integration) etc. You can find CPAN modules online at “http://www.perl.com/CPAN/ ”.
-At this point, you might be wondering what is a module?
+It supports more than 25 000 open source modules on CPAN(Comprehensive Perl Archive Network), which provide many powerful extensions to its standard library.
+For example, XML processing, GUI(Graphical User Interface), DI (Database Integration), etc. You can find CPAN modules online at “http://www.perl.com/CPAN/ ”.
+At this point, you might be wondering what a module is?
 A module is a file or a bundle of files that work together to accomplish a task.
-There is a module for laying out text in paragraphs, one for drawing graphs, and even one for downloading and installing other modules.
-As a part of database integration, PERL offers interfaces for connecting to most databases, few of which are SQL Server, Mongo DB, Oracle.
+For example, there is a module for laying out text in paragraphs, drawing graphs, and downloading and installing other modules.
+As a part of database integration, PERL offers interfaces for connecting to most databases, a few of which are SQL Server, Mongo DB, and Oracle.

 Perl is said to be an interpreted programming language.
 This means that the code written in Perl is compiled into byte-code.
 The byte code is converted into machine instructions when the program is executed.
 This feature makes it easier for programmers to execute and analyze Perl applications.

 What is PADRE?

 The Perl Application Development and Refactoring Environment (Padre) is a text editor meant to serve the purpose of an IDE for Perl programmers to develop larger projects.
 Padre is an open-source, cross-platform software which can be installed on Windows, Mac OS, and Linux systems.
 Padre was founded by Gabor Szabo.